mysrcs/hugooooo/content/blog/2022-04-15-Whats-cooking-April-2022.md

 [0]: https://sourcehut.org/blog/2022-04-08-2021-financial-report/

-We have been making excellent progress on the GraphQL initiative thanks to Andnan's help, and I anticipate that we will be able to put a bow on this sometime in the next couple of months.
+We have been making excellent progress on the GraphQL initiative thanks to Adnan's help, and I anticipate that we will be able to put a bow on this sometime in the next couple of months.

 ## hg.sr.ht